 A merchant’s chargeback ratio is calculated by the number of chargebacks divided by the number of monthly transactions.
 For example, a merchant with 300 transactions and 12 chargebacks in a month would have a 4% chargeback.
 The dollar amount of a chargeback doesn’t matter; it doesn’t impact the ratio.

-Categories to use in the software and e-book industry
+Categories to use in the Software and E Book Merchant Account industry

 Standard Industrial Classification (SIC) codes are four-digit numerical codes given to business establishments by the United States and other countries.
 The codes aim to identify businesses’ primary purposes.